tobe2098/ENIGMA.py/docs/to_implement.md

 # For current version
-- Last machine folder/name is set in yaml.
+- Last machine folder/name is set in json.
 If not there, the auto-encrypt does not work.
 - Folders with the pickled objects are in the module folder, fixed path.
 Allow the user to save a machine/component in current folder (export).
-- Look how to make yaml accessible to the script: file in the module.
+- Look how to make json accessible to the script: file in the module.
 - Change constructors to not have child and parent classes.
 The machines can be constructed using the available strings, and more stored by the user.
 Done
 - Pathing has to be standardized to os module Done
 - Reference return for loading, creating different machines requires that runNode assigns the return from the function, at least in cli and machine menus.
 Review.